gizatechxyz/giza-sdk/README.md

 Packages Included:

-1.	**giza-cli**
-- **Description**: A command-line interface for interacting with Giza services and tools.
+1.	[**giza-cli**](https://docs.gizatech.xyz/products/platform): A command-line interface for interacting with Giza services and tools.
-- **Usage**: Facilitates various operations like project setup, deployment, and management within the Giza ecosystem.
-2.	**giza-agents**
-- **Description**: A software development kit for building and managing Giza actions.
-- **Usage**: Provides libraries and tools to create, test, and deploy actions in the Giza environment.
-3.	**giza-datasets**
+2.  [**giza-agents**](https://docs.gizatech.xyz/products/ai-agents): Giza Agents is a framework for trust-minimized integration of machine learning into on-chain strategy and action.
-- **Description**: A package for managing and interacting with datasets in Giza.
+3.	[**giza-datasets**](https://docs.gizatech.xyz/products/datasets):A package for managing and interacting with datasets in Giza.
-- **Usage**: Offers utilities for importing, exporting, and processing datasets used in Giza projects.

 ## Installation